ReDead/eMoods-Statistics/README.md

 ## Execution

 To run the program, simply run the `main.py` file with python3.
+You may have to install python3.
+You also may have to install the libraries used in this project.
+To do that, use the `pip` command.
+If you do not have that, you will have to install it as well.

 ## Configuration